 To enable errors inbox, follow these steps.
 Afterwards, errors groups should start to appear in your inbox.

-- If this is your first time accessing errors inbox, select a workload in the top left.
+- If this is your first time accessing errors inbox, select a workload.

 - If you have no workloads set up, create a workload before using errors inbox.

 Once you select your workload, your inbox should populate with error groups.